paypal/squbs/docs/flow-timeout.md

 ### Overview

-Some stream use cases may require each message in a flow to be processed within a bounded time or to send a timeout failure message instead.  squbs introduces `TimeoutBidi` Akka Streams stage to add timeout functionality to streams.
+Some stream use cases may require each message in a flow to be processed within a bounded time or to send a timeout failure message instead.  squbs introduces `Timeout` Akka Streams stage to add timeout functionality to streams.

 ### Dependency